Museum Offering Curbside Pick-up

-To order email the Museum at hpmuseum@highpointnc.gov to make arrangements to pick-up your puzzle.
-Remember all purchases from the High Point Museum Store go to care for the over 35,000 artifact collection
+To order email the Museum at hpmuseum@highpointnc.gov to arrange for pick-up.
+Remember all purchases from the High Point Museum Store go to care for the over 35,000-artifact collection

 The High Point Museum, a division of the High Point Public Library, shares Greater High Point’s history, provides perspective for current issues, and strengthens the sense of community.